Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 Identification

 The leaves are oblong, oval with pointed ends, and have a sawtooth edge.
-They are arranged in groups of five or seven in opposite pairs, leaves directly across from each other, and one leaf at the point.
+They are arranged in groups of five or seven in opposite pairs, with leaves directly across from each other and one leaf at the point.
 Leaves are deciduous, meaning they are shed during winter annually.

-The bark on new growth is green, on older branches and trunks there is bark.
-The bark has distinctive bumps and the older bark has vertical furrows that look like stretch marks.
+The bark on new growth is green; on older branches and trunks, the bark is gray-brownish.
+The bark has distinctive bumps, and the older bark has vertical furrows that look like stretch marks.
 Stems are light, hollow, and easy to break.

 Growing/Foraging